rust-lang/rust/src/librustc/dep_graph/README.md

 ```

 would select the predecessors of all `TypeckItemBody` nodes.
 Usually though you
-want the `TypeckItemBody` nod for some particular fn, so you might write:
+want the `TypeckItemBody` node for some particular fn, so you might write:

 ```
-RUST_DEP_GRAPH_FILTER='-> TypeckItemBody,bar'
+RUST_DEP_GRAPH_FILTER='-> TypeckItemBody & bar'
 ```

 This will select only the `TypeckItemBody` nodes for fns with `bar` in their name.